-a.
-The development of Feasibility Studies to enable interested parties to submit Projects for SCW Program funds.
+- a.
+The development of Feasibility Studies to enable interested parties to submit Projects for SCW Program funds. - b.
+Infrastructure development tasks including design, preparation of environmental documents, obtaining permits, construction, O&M, inspection, and similar activities. - c.
+Operation and maintenance of Projects.

-- b.
-Infrastructure development tasks including design, preparation of environmental documents, obtaining permits, construction, operations & maintenance (O&M), inspection, and similar activities. - c.
-Operation and maintenance of Projects. - d.
-Water quality and/or regional resilience planning - e.
-Real property acquisition, leases, and easements necessary to implement eligible Projects. - f.
+- d.
+Water quality and/or regional resilience planning. - e.
+Real property acquisition, including fee title, leases, easements and right of entry permits, necessary to implement Projects selected for funding under the SCW Program. - f.
 Scientific and technical studies such as Stormwater and/or Urban Runoff modeling and monitoring. - g.
-Projects or studies to investigate new technologies or methodologies to increase Stormwater and/or Urban Runoff Capture and reduce Stormwater and/or Urban Runoff pollution for improving water quality, increasing local water supplies, or improving the ability of communities to adapt to the impacts of climate change. - h.
-The modification, upgrade, retrofit, or expansion of an existing Project to incorporate new elements to increase Stormwater and/or Urban Runoff Capture and reduce Stormwater and/or Urban Runoff pollution to provide additional Water Quality Benefit, Water Supply Benefit, and/or Community Investment Benefit. - Debt financing, should the District or a Municipality determine that bonds or loans are prudent and necessary to implement Projects.
-Watershed Area Steering Committees may request the District to issue a bond for their Watershed Area's revenue stream for Regional Projects. - j.
-Programs such as but not limited to school education and curriculum, public education, watershed coordinators, technical assistance teams, regional water quality planning and coordination, local workforce job training, and others - k.
-Administration and implementation of the SCW Program. - I. Maintenance of Effort: Use of up to 30% annually of a Municipality's Municipal Program funds to pay for SCW Program eligible activities commenced before the election date of the SCW Program Tax.
-O&M activities for Projects built to comply with the 2012 Los Angeles MS4 Permit or 2014 Long Beach MS4 Permit are not subject to the 30% limitation so long as they comply with Municipal Program requirements. - m.
+Projects or studies to pilot or investigate new technologies or methodologies to increase and/or improve Stormwater and/or Urban Runoff Capture and reduce Stormwater and/or Urban Runoff pollution for improving water quality, increasing local water supplies, or improving the quality of community investments. - h.
+The modification, upgrade, retrofit, or expansion of an existing Project to incorporate new elements to increase Stormwater and/or Urban Runoff Capture and reduce Stormwater and/or Urban Runoff pollution to provide additional Water Quality Benefit, Water Supply Benefit, and/or Community Investment Benefit. - i.
+Debt financing, should the District or a Municipality determine that bonds or loans are prudent and necessary to implement Projects or Programs.
+Watershed Area Steering Committees may request the District to issue a bond for their Watershed Area's revenue stream. - j.
+Programs such as but not limited to school education and curriculum, public education, watershed coordinators, technical assistance teams, regional water quality planning and coordination, local workforce job training, and others. - k.
+Administration and implementation of the SCW Program. - I. Administration and payments pursuant to an incentive program, as may be established by the Board of Supervisors. - m.
+Maintenance of Effort: Use of up to 30% annually of a Municipality's Municipal Program funds to pay for SCW Program eligible activities commenced before the election date of the SCW Program tax.
+O&M activities for Projects built to comply with the 2012 Los Angeles MS4 Permit or 2014 Long Beach MS4 Permit are not subject to the 30% limitation so long as they comply with Municipal Program requirements. - n.
 Stormwater and/or Urban Runoff residential and/or commercial retrofit Programs.